SGBC/metlab/README.md

 The module will output one (or two if you selected paired-end read) fastq file(s) and one key file containing the viral composition of your simulated dataset.

 The “key file” includes “Genome ID”, “Tax ID”, “Definition”, “Project”, and “No. Reads”, where the “Tax ID” is the NCBI taxonomy identifier, “Project” is the sequencing project identifier, and “No. Reads” is the number of reads from the species that is included in the dataset.
-The fastq file includes read headers formatted as “<record id>|ref:<genome id>-<read nr.>|pos:<start>-<end>”, where the “record_id” and “genome_id” are the NCBI accession number and genome id respectively, and “pos” is the read position in the record sequence.
+The fastq file includes read headers formatted as ```"<record id>|ref:<genome id>-<read nr.>|pos:<start>-<end>”```, where the “record_id” and “genome_id” are the NCBI accession number and genome id respectively, and “pos” is the read position in the record sequence.

 <br><br>